A Definition of Flash Memory

 In 1988 Intel produced the NOR flash memory chip which became used on computer mainboards as the permanent read-only memory (ROM) that contains the BIOS allowing the computer to boot into the operating system.

-NOR flash memory contains a ground for each cell with the other end connected to a bit line, making it appear like a NOR gate which gives it its name.
+NOR memory contains a ground for each cell with the other end connected to a bit line, making it appear like a NOR gate which gives it its name.

-The NOR flash memory has a shelf life of 10,000 to 1,000,000 write/erase cycles and is most often used within mobile phones.
+The NOR memory has a shelf life of 10,000 to 1,000,000 write/erase cycles and is most often used within mobile phones.

 Flash memory is persistent and much cheaper that EEPROM and does not require power to retain the data stored to it.
 It also has a fast access time as well as a greater level of shock and temperature protection when compared to a standard hard drive.